Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 ## 1. 1-Split:

 Splits the data into a validation and test set.
 Default validation whole-slide images (WSI) per class is 20 and test images per class is 30.
-You can change these numbers by changing the `--val_wsi_per_class` and `--test_wsi_per_class` flags at runtime.
+You can change these numbers by changing the `Validation_WSI_Size` and `Test_WSI_Size` flags at runtime.
 You can skip this step if you did a custom split (for example, you need to split by patients).

 ```
 python3 1-split.py